nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 ![Software Setup](/uploads/20200711_45.png "Software Setup")

-Select your bitrate you preffer to broadcast with
+Select your bitrate you prefer to broadcast with

 ![Software Setup](/uploads/20200711_46.png "Software Setup")